Mike Kehoe: Education

 In 2025, Kehoe prioritized increased funding for the MOScholars program, a tax-credit program that facilitates scholarships for private and parochial schools.
 The program, established in 2021, raised less than $25 million in donations the previous year.
 Kehoe presented a budget proposal that allocated $50 million for the program while underfunding the state education department.
 The state senate initially overruled the proposal, and the final draft included funding for both.
 Democratic representatives questioned both the legality and sustainability of general revenue funds for private school scholarships, and say this is a move toward privatizing education.

 Housing

 In July 2025, Kehoe signed a law allowing landlords to discriminate against tenants using housing vouchers, Social Security Disability Insurance, child support, and tips to pay rent.
 The law overturned Kansas City's source of income discrimination ban.

 Redistricting

-In August 2025, Kehoe called for a special session prioritizing redistricting in Missouri, in line with Donald Trump’s demands for more Republican seats in the 2026 House of Representatives elections.
+In August 2025, Kehoe called for a special session prioritizing redistricting in Missouri, in line with President Trump's demands for more Republican seats in the 2026 House of Representatives elections.

+Taxes

+Kehoe has advocated for measures to remove capital gains tax and income tax from Missouri revenue.
+He slated 2026 Missouri Amendment 5, which eliminates income tax and expands sales tax, on the August 2026 ballot.